-- When the transfer, admission, or discharge and such responsibilities associated with such transfer, admission, or discharge is complete; including but not limited to assisting with applications for financial assistance and insurance benefits for health or personal care; - When a doctor certifies that the adult is able to consent to decisions regarding his or her placements for health or personal care; or - When it is discovered that another relative higher on the list has been located and wants to take over this responsibility.
+(1) When the transfer, admission, or discharge and such responsibilities associated with such transfer, admission, or discharge is complete;

+(2) When a doctor certifies that the adult is able to consent to decisions regarding his or her placements for health or personal care; or

+(3) When it is discovered that another relative higher on the list has been located and wants to take over this responsibility.

-Since the patient is unable to do things for him or herself, can the authorized person continue to do other things for him or her like you can when there is a power of attorney?
+Since the patient is unable to do things for him or herself, can the authorized relative continue to do other things for him or her like you can when there is a power of attorney?